TheMedina/blog.masterthe.cloud-terraform/README.md

 # AWS CodePipline / CodeBuild Implementation
-The code in this repositiory should allow you to seamlessly integrate an AWS CodePipline workflow with an AWS CodeBuild project.
+The code in this repositiory should allow you to seamlessly integrate a simple AWS CodePipline workflow with an AWS CodeBuild project.

 The goals of this project are as follows:
 - Deploy the neccessary infrastrcutre to create an AWS CI/CD pipeline